-- If a class is scheduled to meet during a University holiday after the section is added, the academic department is responsible for notifying Records and the graduate facility as soon as the class is scheduled.
+- If a class is scheduled or unscheduled to meet during a University holiday after the section is added, the academic department is responsible for notifying Records and the graduate facility as soon as the class date change is known.

 Due to U.S. Department of Education federal regulations in regard to awarding financial aid, only one of the following can occur:

 - Spring classes may begin as early as January 2, but no more than 2 weeks before the start of undergraduate classes.

 - Spring classes can end no later than May 9.

 - Requests for early start classes should be directed to the Records Office.
 Early start classes should be limited to exceptional reasons, for example, internships that must begin on a certain date.

 - First Session: January 15 - March 8

 - Second Session: March 11 - May 9

 Master Schedule Basics

 - Course sections are written as a 2-4 letter subject code, 3-digit course number, and 2-4 number/letter combination section code